investorphem/String-tools/README.md

 ## 🚀 Description

-`@investorphem/string-tools` is a robust, lightweight, and production-ready JavaScript utility library for handling common string operations.
+`@investorphem/string-tools` is a robust, lightweight, and production ready JavaScript utility library for handling common string operations.

 It is designed for developers who want **simple, fast, and dependency-free utilities** built for modern JavaScript environments with **automated CI/CD publishing via GitHub Actions**.